Tilting weir

 A tilting weir or tilting gate is a movable weir that is used for raising and lowering a head of water by controlling the flow of water to a lower catchment area or drainage basin.
 Typically the plate or paddle of the tilting weir moves up and down in a narrow duct by titling, pivoting, or rotating on its bottom horizontal axis, which opens or closes the tilting weir, thus controlling the flow of water out of the higher drainage basin.

 Construction

 There are beamed tilting weirs and beamless tilting weirs.
 Beamed tilting weirs have a strut, bar, or beam across the top of the tilting weir.
 Beamless tilting weirs are used where the watercourse could be subject to a significant volume of debris.
 Small boats and canoes are able to cross a beamless weir.
 Tilting weirs are manufactured from galvanized mild steel, painted mild steel, stainless steel, or HDPE, and are set in channels which are likely to be reinforced with concrete.

-The different technical problems that an engineer faces during the design of a movable weir including load assessments, dynamic water pressure, wind, waves, tides, snow, ice, etc., strength assessments of steel and concrete structures, and static and dynamic floating stability assessments.
+The design of a movable weir must take into account factors such as load assessments, dynamic water pressure, wind, waves, tides, snow, ice, strength assessments of steel and concrete structures, and static and dynamic floating stability assessments.